How to get to Norway by ferry from the UK

 Beware though: there are many toll routes and additional costs attached to these routes.

-For this, you have to travel 1566 kilometers from Calais to the Swedish-Norwegian border.
+You must travel 1566 kilometres from Calais to the Swedish-Norwegian border for this.

 Frequently asked questions Ferry UK-Norway